-Students will receive individual advice appropriate to their personal goals and needs.
+What we expect you to do outside the class: whatever is appropriate for the individual goals/course plan.
 Students will be able to work at their own pace but where extra work is needed (say for portfolio preparation) they will be expected to do more.
-We aim to promote an autonomous approach to developing art practice therefore visits to art galleries, research, is encouraged.

 What this course could lead to

 Students may take further courses at the Mary Ward Centre.
 For example you may decide to explore ceramics for sculpture, carving, textiles or stained glass.
 You can also progress to the Foundation into Art or Pre-foundation courses at The Mary Ward Centre or elsewhere.